corelight/Chronicle/corelight_md.md

 1. Set up a Chronicle Forwarder.
 See [Install and configure the forwarder on Linux](https://cloud.google.com/chronicle/docs/install/forwarder-linux).
 2. Configure the Chronicle Forwarder to listen for data.
-   For example, to configure the syslog listener to tag incoming data on the port as ```CORELIGHT``` data:

 ```
 collectors: